AMD: Fabrication

 Previously, AMD produced its chips at company-owned semiconductor foundries.
 AMD pursued a strategy of collaboration with other semiconductor manufacturers IBM and Motorola to co-develop production technologies.
 AMD's founder Jerry Sanders termed this the "Virtual Gorilla" strategy to compete with Intel's significantly greater investments in fabrication.
 Two former fabrication sites in Sunnyvale are listed as a Superfund site, added in 1986 and 1990 when volatile organic compounds were discovered in groundwater.
 Acid neutralization system (ANS) tank vaults were discovered with holes when excavated with the contaminated soil.

 In 2008, AMD spun off its chip foundries into an independent company named GlobalFoundries.
 This breakup of the company was attributed to the increasing costs of each process node.
 The Emirate of Abu Dhabi purchased the newly created company through its subsidiary Advanced Technology Investment Company (ATIC), purchasing the final stake from AMD in 2009.

 With the spin-off of its foundries, AMD became a fabless semiconductor manufacturer, designing products to be produced at for-hire foundries.
 Part of the GlobalFoundries spin-off included an agreement with AMD to produce some number of products at GlobalFoundries.
 Both prior to the spin-off and after, AMD has pursued production with other foundries including TSMC and Samsung.
 It has been argued that this would reduce risk for AMD by decreasing dependence on any one foundry which has caused issues in the past.

-In 2018, AMD started shifting the production of their CPUs and GPUs to TSMC, following GlobalFoundries' announcement that they were halting development of their 7 nm process.
-AMD revised their wafer purchase requirement with GlobalFoundries in 2019, allowing AMD to freely choose foundries for 7 nm nodes and below, while maintaining purchase agreements for 12 nm and above through 2021.
+In 2018, AMD started shifting the production of its CPUs and GPUs to TSMC, following GlobalFoundries' announcement that it was halting development of its 7 nm process.
+AMD revised its wafer purchase requirement with GlobalFoundries in 2019, allowing AMD to freely choose foundries for 7 nm nodes and below, while maintaining purchase agreements for 12 nm and above through 2021.